 Microsoft Windows desktops.

-option points at the name you defined in the res_odbc.conf
+The odbcstorage option points at the name you defined in the res_odbc.conf file (if you’ve been following along in this chapter,

 then we called it asterisk).
-The odbctable
+The odbctable option refers to the table where

 voicemail information should be stored.
 In the examples in this chapter

-we use the table named voicemessages
+we use the table named voicemessages:

 [general] format=wav49 odbcstorage=asterisk odbctable=voicemessages